michae-lzhou/CourtCam/README.md

    - **Without Git:**
      Navigate to the repository on GitHub, click the green **Code** button, and select **Download ZIP**.
 Extract the ZIP file after downloading.
+     Or click this link here to download the zip file: https://github.com/michae-lzhou/CourtCam/archive/refs/heads/main.zip

 2. **Set Up Dependencies (Optional)**
    Follow the installation guide below to ensure all necessary dependencies are installed.